Oct 10 2015

 The Nicodeman Dynasty reigned only briefly.
 The order of succession wasn’t firmly established and it mostly fell to which of the eligible princes had the strongest faction of supporting nobles.
 For instance, after the death of Emperor Alexander I, it was the Emperor’s brother Philip rather than his son Alexander.
 This resulted in the first major line of pretenders, the Xue Line (named after the family of Prince Alexander’s mother).
 The powerful Sun Faction formed around these pretenders, but they could not stand directly against the ruling coalition.
 The Nicodeman Dynasty ended with the childless Emperor Alexander II and a new split was formed between the lines of the two daughters Emperor Maximilian II.
 From the elder daughter Princess Olympia came the new Augustan Dynasty, while the younger daughter Princess Athena’s grandson styled himself Alexander III of the so-called “True Nicodeman” Dynasty, though they had so little support that the Augustans never even bothered to actively hunt them down.

-Now, it’s no great spoiler to say that the Empire suffers a bit of a bad turn at the end of the Aether War.
-The warrior-statesman Emperor John Charles was lost and his foppish playboy of a son John Frederick took the throne instead and was forced to negotiation a rather ignominious end to the war.
+Now, it’s no great spoiler to say that the Empire suffers a bit of a bad turn at the end of the Æther War.
+The warrior-statesman Emperor John Charles was lost and his foppish playboy of a son John Frederick took the throne instead and was forced to negotiate a rather ignominious end to the war.
 The Emperor was then driven to abdicate, after which he fell into the hands of the ever-patient Sun Faction.
 At this point, there were four branches vying for the throne.
 Besides the previous Xue and “True Nicodeman” Lines, there was the Santana Line descended from Princess Olympia’s daughter Andrea and Lord Juan Felipe Santana and the Andropov Line of the deposed Emperor’s father-in-law Lord Ivan Andropov.
 Surprisingly, none of these claimants won the throne in the end.
 Rather, the Augustan Dynasty was restored with the great-nephew of Emperor John Charles being crowned Charles III.
 This was all thanks to the shrewd machinations of Lord Neander Cruz, who soon married the Emperor’s sister and claimed the throne for himself.
 (Whether he was in fact responsible for the death of the young Emperor is an open question.)
 So began the Neandrian Dynasty.

 This was a very broad gloss of Imperial history, but it gives you some idea of all the twists and turns I’ve been plotting out recently.
 Maybe I’ll explore more details of the culture next time.
 Stay tuned.